draxexx/location_tracking_app/README.md

 ## Key Features

 • Real-time location tracking in both foreground and background
+• Users can save their current location for tracking.
 • State management using Provider
 • Local data caching with Hive
 • Basic error handling and management